Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Introduction

-Let us now give some pointers for previous work on the degree index, and then include some discussions and references on the clustering coefficient.
-Noting that $\di_{\alpha}(\mathcal{G}) = 0$ means that the graph under study is regular, this quantity is considered as a measure of irregularity of the graph \cite{west}.
-An irregularity definition that has found significant use in the literature is the \textit{Albertson index} introduced in \cite{albertson:11}, in which the corresponding definition is similar to ours, but the sum under consideration is over the edge set instead of the vertices.
+A definition of degree irregularity that has found significant use in the literature is the \textit{Albertson index} introduced in \cite{albertson:11}, in which the corresponding definition is similar to ours, but the sum under consideration is over the edge set instead of the vertices.
 Although the irregularity used in the present manuscript is quite natural to consider, the special case $\di_{1}(\mathcal{G})$ was relatively recently introduced in \cite{abdo:14}, where the authors call it the \textit{total irregularity} of the graph.
-Also, a form of the special case of $\di_{2}(\mathcal{G})$ in which the corresponding sum is over the edge set instead of the node was proposed in \cite{abdo:18}.
-Aside from these, there are other notions of graph degree irregularity, see \cite{abdo:19} for a partial list.
+In addition, a form of the special case of $\di_{2}(\mathcal{G})$, in which the corresponding sum is over the edge set instead of the vertex set, was proposed in \cite{abdo:18}.
+Aside from these, there are other notions of graph degree irregularity; see \cite{abdo:19} for a partial list and \cite{ali:21} for a broad look at the topic.

-The clustering coefficient of a node $i \in V(\mathcal{G})$ is a measure of the likeliness of neighbors of $i$ to be neighbors among themselves \cite{ws:98}.
-The clustering coefficient is extensively studied in the literature, and several variations and generalizations are proposed; see \cite{kb:19}, \cite{sv:05} and \cite{hbl:18} for some exemplary work.
+The second graph characteristic of interest for us will be the clustering index, which, as far as we know, is not studied previously in the literature.
+Before introducing this index, recall that for given $i \in V$, when $d_i \geq 2$, the \textit{local clustering coefficient} of $i $ is defined to be In the case where $d_i \in \{0,1\}$, we set $C(i) = 0$.
+In general, the clustering coefficient of a node $i \in V(\mathcal{G})$ is a measure of the likelihood of the neighbors of $i$ to be neighbors among themselves \cite{ws:98}.
+The clustering coefficient is extensively studied in the literature, and several variations and generalizations are proposed; see \cite{kb:19}, \cite{sv:05} and \cite{Haoetal:18} for some exemplary work.
 The clustering coefficient is also studied in a random graph setup.
 For instance, \cite{lsy:17} analyzes the clustering coefficient in Erd\H{o}s-R\'enyi graphs and certain random regular graphs. \cite{ghz:13} does an investigation in the case of a generalized small world model.
-On the other hand, \cite{hbl:18} discusses a natural generalization of the standard clustering coefficient, and analyzes in both Erd\H{o}s-R\'enyi and small world settings.
+On the other hand, \cite{Haoetal:18} discusses a natural generalization of the standard clustering coefficient, and analyzes in both Erd\H{o}s-R\'enyi and small world settings.